-This information is intended solely for the use of the Governing Board, the Citizens' Oversight Committee, and management of the District and is not intended to be and should not be used by anyone other than these specified parties.
+This information is intended solely for the use of the Board of Trustees, the Citizens' Oversight Committee, and management of Desert Community College District, and is not intended to be and should not be used by anyone other than these specified parties.

-Vaurinek Stine, Day!
+Vaurinek, Sine, Day!
 Co.
-LLP
+LIP